The department is housed in the Green Music Center and Joan and Sanford I. Weill Hall.

 One of the most requested campuses in the CSU system and regularly named a “Best Regional University” by U.S. News & World Report.
 SSU has also been named one of the “most wired” campuses in the nation by Forbes magazine.
 It is the only California university invited to be a member of the Council of Public Liberal Arts Colleges, the prestigious group of 25 universities and colleges across the nation committed to providing superior liberal arts and sciences education to their students.

-Single ticket prices are $15 general; $12 faculty, alumni and staff; $10 seniors and students.
+Save time and money, purchase tickets online.
+Single ticket prices are $15 general; $12 faculty, alumni and staff; $10 seniors and non-SSU students.
 All events are free to SSU students with ID.